Meet Our Students

 Undergrad: University of Hertfordshire, BiochemistryGraduate: Imperial College London, Genomic Medicine

 Jasmeet Kaur was born and raised in the United Kingdom, where she earned a BSc in Biochemistry from the University of Hertfordshire and went on to complete an MSc in Genomic Medicine at Imperial College London.
 During her postgraduate studies, she explored the ethical, legal, and social implications of genetic testing in adopted children, examining whether their unique circumstances warrant such testing.
 Alongside her academic studies, she has volunteered for the Imperial Health Charity, engaging with patients in recovery.
 She currently serves as a listening volunteer for Samaritans, a crisis line, providing emotional support to those navigating mental health challenges.
-Beyond Genetic Counselling, Jasmeet is an avid traveler and a passionate foodie who enjoys playing video games and getting lost in a good fantasy book!
+Beyond Genetic Counseling, Jasmeet is an avid traveler and a passionate foodie who enjoys playing video games and getting lost in a good fantasy book!

 Angela Khong